jhjguxin/code-style-guide/ruby-style-guide.en.md

 ## Exceptions

-* Signal exceptions using the `fail` keyword.
+* Signal exceptions using the `fail` method.
 Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and purposefully raising an exception).

     ```Ruby
     begin
-      fail 'Oops';
+      fail 'Oops'
     rescue => error
       raise if error.message != 'Oops'
     end
+    ```

+* Don't specify `RuntimeError` explicitly in the two argument version of `fail/raise`.

+    ```Ruby
+    # bad
+    fail RuntimeError, 'message'

+    # good - signals a RuntimeError by default
+    fail 'message'
+    ```

+* Prefer supplying an exception class and a message as two separate arguments to `fail/raise`, instead of an exception instance.

+    ```Ruby
+    # bad
+    fail SomeException.new('message')
+    # Note that there is no way to do `fail SomeException.new('message'), backtrace`.

+    # good
+    fail SomeException, 'message'
+    # Consistent with `fail SomeException, 'message', backtrace`.
     ```

 * Never return from an `ensure` block.
 If you explicitly return from a